star3am/terraform-modules-library/README.md

 ## Gotchas

 - You will see in the terragrunt.hcl files where I detect the module source I post-fix it with `//.` see this bug: https://github.com/gruntwork-io/terragrunt/issues/1675

+- fatal: detected dubious ownership in repository at '/app' To add an exception for this directory see this page: https://www.kenmuse.com/blog/avoiding-dubious-ownership-in-dev-containers/

 ## Thanks!